Chapter 5: API authentication, part 2 (OAuth)

 With their normal username and password, the user authenticates with the server.
 The server is now certain that one of its own users is requesting that the client be given access to the user's account and related data.

-Step 5 - Client exchanges code + secret key for access token
+Step 5: Client exchanges code and secret key for access token

 The client takes the authorization code it receives and makes another request to the server.
 This request includes the client's secret key.
 When the server sees a valid authorization code and a trusted client secret key, it is certain that the client is who it claims to be and that it is acting on behalf of a real user.
 The server responds back with an access token.